Observe the month of Abib and celebrate the Passover of the LORD your God, ... Deuteronomy 16 v1

 The roasted egg is regarded as a symbol of mourning (for destruction of second temple) It is also considered to denote eternal life since the shape has no beginning or end.
 Some consider it to be a reminder of the burnt offerings in Temple worship.

-This is the cup of redemption and it is drunk warm to signify the blood of the Passover lamb.
+This is the cup of redemption and it is drunk warm to remind us of the blood of the Passover lamb.

 This is the cup ( the cup after supper ) that Jesus gave to his disciples (Luke 22 v19 )